Storied US Steel to be acquired for more than $14 billion by Nippon Steel

 The acquisition has been approved by the boards of both companies and is targeted to close in the second or third quarter of 2024.
 It still needs approval from U.S. Steel shareholders.

-Shares of United States Steel Corp. soared more than 28% before the opening bell Monday.
+Shares of United States Steel Corp. soared 27% at the opening bell Monday.